 SATURDAY APRIL 26: ALUMNI BOWLING DAY

 Planning an event is only part of the challenge.
 For it to go well, you have to make sure that you will have attendees.
 See the sample invitations below for ideas on how to announce your event.
 Emailing your constituency Of course, you may simply choose to email alumni in your area to announce an event.
 Many clubs choose to combine approaches, sending paper invitations initiallly and an email reminder closer to the event.
 Daunted by the prospect of emailing your constituency?
 Click here for hints and samples.

 Successful club newsletters can vary from simple single color single page photocopies to complex multi page full color works of art.
 The mechanism of distribution can vary as well, from mail, to email, to website posting, however, they should be regular.
 Below we have compiled an assortment of newsletters, some scans of hard copies, some distributed by email, all useful for promoting club involvement!

 Communicating with your membership frequently is one of the most important ways to maintain an active and interested constituency.
 Below you will find links to materials and ideas that will assist you in this important task.

-The 129th playing of the Yale Harvard Football Game will occur in Cambridge on Saturday, November 17, 2012 with a kickoff time of 12:00 Noon EST. The Game will air nationally on NBC Sports Network (Formerly VERSUS).
+The 130th playing of the Yale Harvard Football Game will occur in New Haven on Saturday, November 23, 2013 with a kickoff time of 12:00 Noon EST. The Game will air nationally on NBC Sports Network.
 There is no cost to Yale Clubs for the telecast; your only costs will be those incurred at your event site on the day of The Game.